DUNA-E-Commmerce/deuna-sdk-android/README.md

 ### Launch the Checkout

-This method lauches the checkout process.
+To launch the checkout process you must use the `initCheckout` function.
 It sets up the WebView, checks for internet connectivity, and loads the payment link.

+**Parameters:**
+-   **orderToken**: The token representing the order.
+-   **callbacks**: An instance of the `CheckoutCallbacks` class, which contains closures that will be called on success, error, or when the WebView is closed.
+-   **closeEvents**: A set of `CheckoutEvent` values specifying when to automatically close the checkout.

+    > NOTE: By default, the WebView modal is only closed when the user presses the close button.
+You can use the `closeEvents` parameter to close the WebView without having to call the `closeCheckout` function.

 ```kotlin
 class MyClass: AppCompatActivity() {